-In a car crash, fluffy padding immediately flattens out from the force, leaving extra space under the harness.
+In a car crash, fluffy padding in a coat immediately flattens out from the force, leaving extra space under the harness.
 A child can then slip through the straps and be thrown from the seat.

-These tips from the American Academy of Pediatrics (AAP) will help parents strike that perfect balance between keeping little ones warm as well as safely buckled in their car seats.
+Here are some tips to help strike that perfect balance between keeping little ones warm as well as safely buckled in their car seats.

 Note: The tips below are appropriate for all ages.
 In fact, wearing a puffy coat yourself with the seat belt is not a best practice because it adds space between your body and the seat belt.

-Get an early start.
-If you're planning to head out the door with your baby in tow on winter mornings, you need an early start.
+- Get an early start.
+If you're planning to head out the door with your baby in tow on winter mornings, get an early start.
 You have a lot to assemble, and your baby may not be the most cooperative.
-Plus, driving in wintry conditions will require you to slow down and be extra cautious.
+Plus, driving in wintry conditions often requires you to slow down and be extra cautious.

-Use a coat or blanket over the straps.
-You can add a blanket over the top of the harness straps or put your child's winter coat on backwards (over the buckled harness straps) after he or she is buckled up.
+- Use a coat or blanket over the straps.
+You can add a blanket over the top of the harness straps or put your child's winter coat on backwards (over the buckled harness straps) after they are buckled up.
 Some parents prefer products such as poncho-style coats or jackets that zip down the sides so the back can flip forward over the harness.
 Keep in mind that the top layer should be removable so your baby doesn't get too hot after the car warms up.